 What makes our program different from those at other schools?

 - Our program pulls in talented instructors who are working in various organizations with different levels of information technology integration.
 Our lead instructor has over 30 years of clinical experience as a physician and more than a decade of working in the informatics field.

-- We use a very up-to-date textbook, Health Informatics: Practical Guide for Healthcare and Information Technology Professionals, Sixth Edition (2014), to teach the HSA4192/5197 Introduction to Medical Informatics course.
-The textbook (also available as an e-book) is updated every 2 years, and each chapter is available free of charge to students taking the course.
+- We use a very up-to-date textbook, Health Informatics: Practical Guide for Healthcare and Information Technology Professionals, Sixth Edition (2014), to teach the HSA4192/5197 Current Topics in Health Informatics course.
+The textbook (also available as an e-book, Kindle and rental versions) is updated every 2-3 years, and each chapter is available free of charge to students taking the course.

 - We utilize a comprehensive learning management system (LMS) known as Desire to Learn (D2L) or eLearning to administer our online courses.
 If you have not taken an online course before, please check out Gear Up for Online Learning, an online learning tutorial site.

-- Our HSA4193/5198 Electronic Clinical Record Systems course using the textbook Electronic Health Records: Understanding and Using Computerized Medical Records, that includes EHR software for student exercises.
-In addition we provide access to a web-based electronic health record that provides additional hands-on exercises.
+- Our HSA4193/5198 Electronic Clinical Record Systems course using the textbook Electronic Health Records: A Practical Guide for Professionals and Organizations, fifth edition, that includes EHR software for student exercises.

 - Online courses at UWF are affordable, particularly compared to other universities.